Sarah Michelle Gellar Pays Touching Tribute To Selma Blair Amidst MS Battle

-It’s been 20-years since Sarah Michelle Gellar and Selma Blair met on the set of the cult-classic film, Cruel Intentions, and the duo have remained close ever since.
-Frequently sharing each others successes and triumphs on social media, Gellar took to Instagram to gush over her former costar’s strength during her battle with multiple sclerosis.
+It’s been 20 years since Sarah Michelle Gellar and Selma Blair met on the set of the cult-classic film Cruel Intentions, and the duo has remained close ever since.
+Frequently sharing each other’s successes and triumphs on social media, Gellar took to Instagram to gush over her former co-star’s strength during her battle with multiple sclerosis.

 Sharing a reposted photo from Blair’s account that shows the two friends huddled close together for a selfie, Gellar revealed that their relationship began with Gellar fighting for Blair to get the role of Cecile in Cruel Intentions, and Gellar had been fighting for her friend since — with no plans to stop.

-The Buffy The Vampire Slayer actress also told Blair in her touching post that this was just a bump in the road, and that she truly believes that in a year neither woman will remember the hard times they are going through now.
+The Buffy The Vampire Slayer actress also told Blair in her touching post that this was just a bump in the road, and she truly believes that in a year neither woman will remember the hard times they are going through now.

 Blair made headlines during her stunning red carpet romp on Sunday, hitting the Oscar’s with a gorgeous gown and a custom-made cane that floored her fans and those tuning in to the highly publicized awards ceremony.
-Wearing a floor-length, multicolored Ralph & Russo frock, Blair showed that her debilitating disease would not be bringing her down, or keeping her at home any longer.
+Wearing a floor-length, multicolored Ralph & Russo frock, Blair showed that her debilitating disease would not be bringing her down or keeping her at home any longer.

 Last October, Blair took to her social media to update her fans on her multiple sclerosis diagnosis.
-After being referred for an MRI to find out the cause of her non-stop neck pain, the actress learned that she had multiple sclerosis, and her fears over not being hired in Hollywood started flooding her mind.
-A single mother, as Vanity Fair shared, Blair worried that her disease would make directors deem her undesirable in her craft, and she worried about how she was going to care for her son, or be able to pay her mortgage.
+After being referred for an MRI to find out the cause of her nonstop neck pain, the actress learned that she had multiple sclerosis, and her fears over not being hired in Hollywood started flooding her mind.
+As Vanity Fair shared, Blair worried that her disease would make directors deem her undesirable in her craft.
+Being a single mother, she also worried about how she was going to care for her son or be able to pay her mortgage.

 “I really feel like people with disabilities are invisible to a lot of people.
 Because they’re uncomfortable, or don’t have the energy to dress up, don’t want to be seen,” Blair told VF.

 Her friends have been a huge support system for Blair.
-Parker Posey, who Blair met on the set of The Sweetest Thing, told Vanity Fairthat despite her diagnosis, there’s an airy coolness to the actress, and that she has an easy glamour to her, no matter what hardships she may be facing.
+Parker Posey, who Blair met on the set of The Sweetest Thing, told Vanity Fair that despite her diagnosis, there’s an airy coolness to the actress and that she has an easy glamour to her, no matter what hardships she may be facing.

 View this post on Instagram